India–United States espionage on Nanda Devi: Nanda Kot

-In the light of the problems which had arisen when attempting to install the equipment on Nanda Devi, an alterntive plan was devised which involved placing a device on the nearby Nanda Kot.
+In the light of the problems which had arisen when attempting to install the equipment on Nanda Devi, an alternative plan was devised which involved placing a device on the nearby Nanda Kot.
 In 1967 the Americans Frost, Prather, Schaller, Corbet and Curry, working with an Indian team comprising Wangyal, Rawat and Bhangu, installed a nuclear-powered signal device about 500 feet from the summit, at c.
 22000 ft.
 The device worked for a few months and confirmed that the Chinese did not, at that time, possess a long-range nuclear bomb.

-After the device on Nanda Kot failed a small team under Rawat was sent to Nanda Kot in the summer of 1968 to retrieve the sensor equipment.
+After the device on Nanda Kot failed, a small team under Rawat was sent to Nanda Kot in the summer of 1968 to retrieve the sensor equipment.
 When they reached the site there was no sign of the equipment so they dug a few feet and discovered a semi-spherical cave with the hot generator at the centre.
 The heat from the generator had melted the snow up to eight feet in all directions.

 Political exposure of the mission

-In 1978 news of the mission started to leak out in America, in April of that year questions were asked in Congress.
+The mission was first publicly exposed in an April 1978 article in Outside magazine written by Howard Kohn.
+In April of that year, questions were asked in Congress.
 Less than a week later Indian parliamentarians raised the matter in the Indian Parliament forcing Prime Minister Morarji Desai to provide a formal account of the affair.